Ludonarrative dissonance

-Ludonarrative dissonance is the conflict between a video game's narrative told through the non-interactive elements and the narrative told through the gameplay.
-Ludonarrative (derived from Latin ludus, meaning 'game', and narrative) refers to the intersection of a video game's ludic elements (gameplay) and narrative elements.
-The term was coined by game designer Clint Hocking in 2007 in a blog post.
+Ludonarrative dissonance is the perceived conflict between a video game's narrative told through the non-interactive elements and the narrative told through the gameplay.
+Ludonarrative, a portmanteau of ludology and narrative, refers to the intersection of a video game's ludic elements (gameplay) and narrative elements.
+The term was coined by Canadian video game designer Clint Hocking in a 2007 blog post.

 History

-Clint Hocking, a former creative director at LucasArts (then at Ubisoft), coined the term on his blog in October 2007, in response to the game BioShock.
+Clint Hocking, a former creative director at LucasArts (then at Ubisoft), coined the term in an October 2007 blog post about the game BioShock.
 As explained by Hocking, BioShock is themed around the principles of Objectivism and the nature of free will, taking place in a dystopia within the underwater city of Rapture.
 During the game, the player-character encounters Little Sisters, young girls that have been conditioned to extract a rare resource from corpses, which is used as a means to increase the player-character's abilities.
 The player has the option of following what Hocking describes as the Objectivist approach by killing the Little Sister and gaining a larger amount of the resource, or following a compassionate approach, freeing the girl from the conditioning and only receiving a modest amount of the resource in return; this choice upholds the nature of free will that the gameplay presents, according to Hocking.
 Hocking then points out that as the story progresses, the player-character is forced into accepting one specific path, to help the person behind the revolution within Rapture, and given no option to challenge that role.
 This seemingly strips away the notion of free will that the gameplay had offered.
 Hocking claimed that because of this, BioShock promotes the theme of self-interest through its gameplay while promoting the opposing theme of selflessness through its narrative, creating a violation of aesthetic distance that often pulls the player out of the game.
 Jonathan Blow also used BioShock as an example in his 2008 talk.
 Writer Tom Bissell, in his book Extra Lives: Why Video Games Matter (2010), notes the example of Call of Duty 4: Modern Warfare, where a player can all but kill their digital partner during gameplay without upsetting the built-in narrative of the game.
 Brett Makedonski of Destructoid used the Mass Effect series as another example, in which the player-character Commander Shepard can perform actions that are seen as ethically good (Paragon) or bad (Renegade), but throughout the game, Shepard is still regarded as a hero regardless of how much of a Renegade status they may have obtained.
+Other games like Red Dead Redemption and its series also exhibit the trait of ludonarrative dissonance by relying on heavy cutscenes to show the depth of the character and the accompanying guilt needed to pave the way for redemption, but the conflict is made by the sandbox's freedom and length of time for violence in between the linear missions.